LTUC/prep-course-installation/Computer Setup Guide/part1.md

 - this will enable Virtual Machine Platform for WSL, if it ask for a restart then restart your machine to continue

 ---------------------------------------------
-### Now you need to install windows subsytem Linux ( used to run the Linux environment on windows )
+### Now you need to install windows subsytem Linux
 <h3 align="center">  click on the icon below to download it directly</h3>
 <p align="center"> <kbd><a href="https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi"> <img height="250px" width="250px" src="images/subsystemLinux.png" alt="WinsubsystemLinux"></a></kbd>
 <h3 align="center">windows subsystem linux</h3>